 In the previous section, we saw that for a perfectly planar phase boundary, the polarisation aspects of the interaction between light and the phase boundary are well covered by the Fresnel equations.
 However, in reality, most surfaces are not perfectly smooth, but still exhibit some degree of reflective polarisation.
 Contrary to "normal", non-polarising BRDF models, there is further research needed in the area of semi-gloss polarisation-capable BRDF models.
-Currently, there are two options available to model the behaviour of such a surface: one can use polarising Fresnel facets in a microfacet-based BRDF model, or the He-Sillion-Torrance-Greenberg model.
-However, to date neither of these has received the sort of verification efforts with respect to their polarisation predictions that "normal" BRDFs have with respect to normal reflectance predictions, so the output of both models should, at this point, be taken with a grain of salt.
+Currently, there the two most commonly used options available to model the behaviour of such a surface are to use polarising Fresnel facets in a microfacet-based BRDF model, or the He-Sillion-Torrance-Greenberg model.
+For a more detailed discussion see chapter 5.